kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 a 5k node cluster with 30pods/node, the kube-apiserver must list the 150k pods from etcd and then filter that list down to the list of 30 pods that the kubelet actually need.
 This must occur for each list request from each of the 5k kubelets.
-If served from watch cache, this same request can be served by simply filtering out the 30 pods each kubelet needs from the data in the cache.
+If served from watch cache, this same request can be served from built-in index filtering out the 30 pods each kubelet needs from the data in the cache.

 In addition to the improvements to scale and performance, we aim to resolve a specific problem.
 The long standing "stale read" issue